fscholdei/podman/TEST.md

 * Linux-Defaults `/proc`, `/dev`, `/dev/{pts,shm,mqueue}`, `/sys` in `runtime-tools/generate/generate.go`
 * Dann Podman-Tweaks `/sys`, `/sys/fs/cgroup`, `/dev/{pts,mqueue}`, `/proc` in `pkg/specgen/generate/oci_linux.go`
 * Sowie Image-Volumes und `tmpfs` in `storage.go`, (`specgen.go`, `podmanspecgen.go`)

+The nixbld group is used by Nix to run builds in a sandboxed environment.
+This typically happens on non-NixOS systems if Nix is not fully configured.
+To fix this, you need to create the nixbld group on your system.
+You can do this by running the following command in your terminal: sudo groupadd --system nixbld

+sudo usermod -aG nixbld flo